 Freight rates

-How expensive is it to transport a certain product from A to B?
-Answers to this question can be found by looking at freight rates, also called freight tariff or tariff.
-The price, also known as the freight rate, is the basis for calculating the cost of transporting various types of freight.
-It should be noted that a freight rate is basically limited to the transport of goods and that there are also differences between inland and maritime shipping, air freight and freight forwarding.
+How much does it cost to transport a certain product from A to B?
+A look at freight rates, also known as freight tariffs, provides the answer.
+The price, also known as the freight rate, serves as the basis for calculating the transportation of various freight goods.
+It should be noted that a freight rate is basically limited to the transportation of goods and that there are also differences between inland and ocean shipping, air freight and freight forwarding.

 How are freight rates calculated?

-Especially in cross-border freight transport, it is important to plan the transport or the associated costs transparently.
+In cross-border freight transport in particular, it is important to plan transportation and the associated costs transparently.
 It must therefore be known in advance under what conditions and on what terms goods and merchandise can be transported to their destination.
-The freight rate is therefore calculated in principle on the basis of certain formulas or tables (so-called rate tables).
+The freight rate is therefore generally calculated using certain formulas or tables (so-called tariff tables).

 Aspects that influence freight rates: